Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/gateway-administation.md

 * auto: all subscription are automatically approved
 * webhook: a webhook can be added to the agent configuration.
 The webhook endpoint will be trigger each time the subscription state is updated.
 For this, there are 2 additional variables required: `CENTRAL_SUBSCRIPTIONS_APPROVAL_WEBHOOK_URL` and `CENTRAL_SUBSCRIPTIONS_APPROVAL_WEBHOOK_HEADERS`.

-More information can be found in [Supported use cases for subscription approval](/docs/connect_manage_environ/connected_agent_common_reference/manage_subscription_workflow/#supported-use-case-for-issuing-consumer-credentials) section.

 We also support two use cases to send API credentials to the subscriber:

 * via an email: you must configure the email server, as well as the various email templates the agent can send (Subscription success / Subscription failure / Unsubscribing success / Unsubscribing failure)
 * via a webhook: a webhook can be triggered with the subscription credentials payload.

 These options are mutually exclusive.

-More information can be found in [Supported use cases for receiving API credentials](/docs/connect_manage_environ/connected_agent_common_reference/manage_subscription_workflow/#supported-use-cases-for-receiving-api-credentials) section.

 Once all data is gathered, this subscription section should look like this: